NakarinP/longreadvqs/README.md

 To compare VQS diversity across samples, it’s important to standardize the read alignment depth.
-Since sequencing results can vary, we perform down-sampling after minimizing errors with the “vqssub” function.
+Since sequencing results can vary, we perform down-sampling after minimizing noises with the “vqssub” function.
 In our case, for sample1, sample2, and sample3 with original depths of 311, 316, and 655, respectively, we randomly down-sample them to a common depth of 300.